vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

     *   **Core Responsibilities:**
         1. Receive the temporary PDF file path from the API layer.
         2. Invoke PDF processing and chunking functions (as defined in Section 3.1) to obtain text chunks.
-        3. Manage the creation of vector embeddings for all text chunks (e.g., using a model like `text-embedding-ada-002` via AGNO's model integration, such as `agno.models.openai.OpenAIEmbedder`) and set up an in-memory vector store (using directly managed `FAISS`).
+        3. Manage the creation of vector embeddings for all text chunks using a local sentence-transformer model (`BAAI/bge-small-en-v1.5`) via AGNO's `SentenceTransformerEmbedder`, and set up an in-memory vector store (using directly managed `FAISS`).
         4. Iterate through predefined logical groups of properties (defined in a configuration accessible to the workflow).
         5. For each property group:
             a.
-Retrieve the hardcoded RAG query string for the group (from configuration).
+Iterate through each property within the group.
+For each property, retrieve its `rag_query` string from the configuration.
             b.
-Embed the query and use the vector store to retrieve relevant text chunks (Top-K).
+Embed each property's query and use the vector store to retrieve relevant text chunks (Top-K).
+All unique chunks retrieved for the group are merged into a single context.
             c.
-Invoke the `PropertyExtractionAgent` with RAG context and the list of properties for the group.
+Invoke the `PropertyExtractionAgent` with the combined RAG context and the list of properties for the group.
             d.
 Receive JSON output from the `PropertyExtractionAgent`.
             e.  **Validate Agent Output:** The workflow shall perform a multi-step validation of the agent's output.
 First, it validates that the output is a structurally correct JSON.
 If so, it then validates the content against rules defined in the configuration, including:
                 *   **Schema Adherence:** Checks that all properties marked as `required` are present and that no unexpected properties are included.